open-source-labs/dbSpy/README.md

 ---

 ### Getting started
+You will need your own mySQL and redis databases for backend functions, and Google Cloud project for OAuth.
 - Fork and clone this repo
+- Add a db_schemas folder in server directory
 - Add a .env file to the root directory
-- Add a db_schemas folder in server directory
 - Go to the Google Cloud Platform Console
-- Set up OAuth 2.0 credentials as laid out in <a href="https://support.google.com/cloud/answer/6158849?hl=en">here</a>
+- Set up OAuth 2.0 credentials as laid out in <a href="https://support.google.com/cloud/answer/6158849?hl=en">here</a>.
+Make sure your authorized redirect URI in the credentials you create matches the GOOGLE_AUTH_CALLBACK variable below.
 - Populate the .env file with the newly created code below:

 ```bash